maureen-githaiga/ScholarNet/README.md

 # ScholarNet

-This is project involves implementing data structures and algorithms for ScholarNet a social network for afffiliations.
+This project involves implementing data structures and algorithms for **ScholarNet**, a social network for affiliations and their publications.

-**Goal:**
+---

+## 🎯 Goal

+Create a program to:

-- Create a program where one can enter and search for information about affiliations and their publications.Publications refer to each other,which chains publications together.
+- Enter and search for information about **affiliations** and their **publications**.
+- Track how publications reference each other, creating chains of related publications.
-- Practice how to use ready made data structures and algorithms of STL.
+- Practice using ready-made data structures and algorithms from the C++ STL.
 - Write efficient algorithms and estimate their performance.
-- Produce code that is as efficient as possible in terms of command counts.
+- Produce code optimized for minimal command counts and efficient execution.

-**Task:** Implementing the class to datastructures which would store the required information in its datastructures, and whose methods implement the required functionality.Main program and the graphical user interface were provided.

-**Functionalities**

-**Affiliation Management**
+---

+## 🛠️ Task Overview

+Implement a class `datastructures` that:

+- Stores required information within its data structures.
+- Implements methods to support the needed functionalities.

+> **Note:** The main program and graphical user interface (GUI) are provided.

+---

+## 🔍 Functionalities

+### Affiliation Management

-- Retrieve the count of affiliations
+- Retrieve the count of affiliations.
-- Add , retrieve and update affiliatiopns with details like name ,coordinates and type.
+- Add, retrieve, and update affiliations with details such as:
+  - Name
+  - Coordinates
+  - Type
-- Get affiliations alphabetically and sorted by distance.
+- Retrieve affiliations sorted alphabetically or by distance.

-**Publication Management**
+### Publication Management

-- Add publications with ID's names ,years and affiliations.
+- Add publications with:
+  - IDs
+  - Names
+  - Years
+  - Affiliations
-- Establish relationships between publications through references.
+- Establish reference relationships between publications.
 - Associate affiliations with publications.

-  **Search Operations**
+### Search Operations

-  - Retrieve information about affiliations ,publications and their relationships.
+- Retrieve detailed information about affiliations, publications, and their relationships.
-  - Find affiliations by their coordinates.
+- Find affiliations by geographic coordinates.
-  - Discover publications from a particular affiliation
+- Discover publications from a specific affiliation.

+### Performance Testing

-**Performance testing** - Evaluate the performance of operations using the provided perftest command.
-Which starts by clearing the data structure and adding n1 random affiliations and publications using random_add() which is then executed 'repeat' times.The command count is measured and if a test takes longer than timeout seconds it is halted.
+- Evaluate the performance of operations using the provided `perftest` command.

-**Development Environment**
-- Implemented the project on a linux desktop environment ,utilizing tools such as QtCreator and GCC for C++ development which allowed access to command counters.
+- `perftest` clears the data structure, adds a specified number of random affiliations and publications, and executes repeated commands to measure command counts.
+- Tests terminate early if execution exceeds a defined timeout.

+---

+## 💻 Development Environment

+- Implemented on a **Linux desktop**.
+- Used **Qt Creator** and **GCC** for C++ development.
+- Leveraged tools for measuring command counts and performance profiling.

+---

+## 📂 Repository Structure

+- `datastructures.cc` / `.hh` – Implementation of core data structures.
+- `mainprogram.cc` / `.hh` – Main program logic.
+- `mainwindow.cc` / `.hh` / `.ui` – GUI components.
+- `prg1.pro` – Qt project file.
+- Folders for example data, test cases, and optimization tests.

+---

+## 🚀 How to Run

+1. Build the project using Qt Creator or `qmake` and `make`.
+2. Launch the main program to interact with ScholarNet’s GUI.
+3. Use the CLI or GUI to add affiliations, publications, and perform searches.
+4. Run performance tests with the `perftest` command.

+---

+## 📝 Notes

+- Focus on efficient algorithm design and minimal resource usage.
+- Aim for code clarity and maintainability alongside performance.

+---